isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/VICA.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Users can now select either the Chinese, Malay or Tamil language from
-the drop-down box.Translation services are powered by Google, and are currently available for text and HTML response type.</p>
+the drop-down box.
+Translation services are powered by Google, and are currently available for text and HTML response type.</p>
 </div>
 </details>
 </div>